 From 1 October 2014, vehicles are no longer issued with, nor required to display a tax disc in the windscreen of the vehicle.
 Vehicles still need to be taxed to be on the public road.
-These details can be checked online using the DVLA Vehicle Enquiry tool.
+These details can be checked online using the GOV.UK Vehicle Enquiry tool.

 A vehicle doesn't need all of these characteristics to be considered abandoned: